The Blueprint Whistleblowing Prizes are a set of prizes awarded to whistleblowers in recognition of their:

 Special consideration is given to those who have revealed particularly important information in the public interest and who, as a result of their disclosures, have suffered hardship or reprisals.

-We are delighted Whistleblowing Prize Winner Chelsea Manning will be released from prison on May 17, 2017.
+We are delighted to celebrate the release of Whistleblowing Prize Winner Chelsea Manning on May 17, 2017.
 Read more here

 Ari Danikas (Greece / South Africa)